rubygarage/circledge/intro_to_circleci.md

   - ```fingerprints``` - list of fingerprints corresponding to the keys to be added (default: all keys added)

 ### Best Practices
 Often steps may repeating.
-What could be done to follow DRY principle is using YAML anchors & aliases.
+What could be done to follow DRY principle is using YAML anchors & aliases for Version `2.0` and less.
 For example:

 ```yml
 references: